ThomasChr/IsSiteUp-Backend/README.md

 this is an open-source node.js server to test if a site is up or not providing the domain name.

+## Starting
+the server expects an environment variable named "PORT" which will hold the port the server will listen on

 ## EndPoints
 this server has one endpoint at "/" that receives a POST request in json format